 About the Probation DepartmentThe Monterey County Probation Department serves all of the criminal courts of Monterey County, California.
 Probation Officers supervise approximately 5,500 adult and 900 juvenile offenders granted probation by the courts.
 The department's services to the community include recommending sanctions to the court, enforcing court orders, operating correctional institutions, incarcerating delinquents, assisting victims, and providing corrective assistance to individuals in conflict with the law.
 The department works together with law enforcement agencies, schools, community based organizations, and the citizens of Monterey County to form productive partnerships to ensure public safety, offender rehabilitation, and the protection of victims' rights.
 The Probation Department also operates and maintains the Juvenile Hall and other juvenile facilities and programs, including the Youth Center, the Silver Star Youth Program, and the Silver Star Resource Center.
 The executive offices of the Department are located at 20 E. Alisal Street, Salinas, California 93901.
 Executive staff are:

-- Richard Gray, Youth Center/Silver Star Youth Program Division Director
+- Jose Ramirez (Interim), Youth Center/Silver Star Youth Program Division Director

 - Nancy Hatton, Adult Division Director